deso-protocol/dips/dips/dip-6.md

     * Burn: Destroys DAO coins held by the caller
     * DisableMinting: Prevents new coins from ever being minted.
 Must be called by the owner of the profile associated with the DAO coin.
     * ModifyTransferRestriction: With this operation, the user can change the TransferRestrictionStatus of the DAO Coin.
 Below are the options:
+      - Set TransferRestrictionStatus = 0
+        * Can only be triggered if TransferRestrictionStatus != 3
       - Set TransferRestrictionStatus = 1
-        * Can only be triggered if TransferRestrictionStatus = 0
-      - Set TransferRestrictionStatus = 0
-        * Can only be triggered if TransferRestrictionStatus = 1
+        * Can only be triggered if TransferRestrictionStatus != 3
       - Set TransferRestrictionStatus = 2
+        * Can only be triggered if TransferRestrictionStatus != 3
+      - Set TransferRestrictionStatus = 3
-        * Can be triggered at any time
+        * Can be triggered at any time.
+Irreversible once triggered.
 * \_connectDAOCoinTransfer
   - This will be virtually identical to [\_connectCreatorCoinTransfer](https://github.com/deso-protocol/core/blob/5764fb519e19a0e44487cd592bee98cbaade6f71/lib/block_view_creator_coin.go#L1463), only it will act on the DAOCoin balances in the db, rather than on the CreatorCoin balances